markuta/blog/_posts/2020-10-25-bitwarden-and-nginx-server-on-raspberry-pi.md

 Select **Two-step login** and the type of 2FA you want to use.
 For example Authenticator app:
 ![alt text]({{page.image}}bitwarden-2fa-settings-2.png "Bitwarden 2FA Settings 2")

 Then enter your code.
 You can now stop the container and move on to the next stage.
-Locking down your Bitwarden server and including a Nginx web server and Fail2ban.
+Locking down your Bitwarden server and including a Nginx reverse proxy server.
 ```
 docker stop bitwarden
 ```